-An income tax expense of 3.4 million was recognized in the year ended December 31, 2013 compared to a tax expense of 3.4 million recognized in the year ended December 31, 2012.
-This change was primarily due to the higher profit obtained in 2013.
+An income tax gain of $\mathfrak{S}.1$ million was recognized in the year ended December 31, 2014 compared to a tax expense of $\mathfrak{S}.5$ million recognized in the year ended December 31, 2013.
+The tax gain comes mainly from the deferred tax asset recognized for losses and for expenses which will become deductible in the future at the level of the Romanian subsidiary.